line/armeria/benchmarks/jmh/README.md

 - Do not forget to wrap `-Pjmh.params` and `-Pjmh.profilers` option with double quotes, because otherwise your shell will interpret `;` as the end of the command.
-- Run `$ ./gradlew :benchmarks:jmh:jmh "-Pjmh.profilers=async"` for more profiler options.
+- Run `$ ./gradlew :benchmarks:jmh:jmh "-Pjmh.profilers=async:help"` for more profiler options.